-The project activities include the construction of a greenhouse, a new solar system on top of an existing freight container, a water sprayer system, and three water cisterns within open areas.
-The project site locations are classified as A-P (Agricola Productivo) land use.
+The proposed project includes the construction of a greenhouse.
+The project site location is classified as No Calificado (NC) land use.
 The proposed action is continued agricultural use of property, which is compatible with zoning and existing land use.

 Based on the response, the review is in compliance with this section.
 Document and upload all documents used to make your determination below.